Matthew Dowd, chief strategist for George W. Bush’s reelection campaign, launches a bid for Texas lieutenant governor — as a Democrat

 Patrick, in his campaign literature, bills himself as “a preeminent voice for principled conservative policies both in Texas and across the nation,” and he has built a national fundraising base.
 Dowd tacitly acknowledged that advantage in a tweet Wednesday, saying that his campaign is “up against large sums of money.”

-In his announcement video, which opens with scenes of Dowd driving in Texas,where he has lived for nearly 40 years, he accuses Patrick of pursuing “culture wars” over issues such as abortion and race to the detriment of more pressing concerns facing voters.
+In his announcement video, which opens with scenes of Dowd driving in Texas, where he has lived for nearly 40 years, he accuses Patrick of pursuing “culture wars” over issues such as abortion and race to the detriment of more pressing concerns facing voters.

 “Enough is enough,” Dowd says.
 “We need more officials who tell the truth, who believe in public services, in common sense with common decency for the common good. ...
 We need to expect more from our politicians and demand those politicians align with our values.
 Dan Patrick believes in none of those, and that is why I am running.”